 This immigration category is for recognised or emerging leaders in science, engineering, humanities, medicine, digital technology, arts and culture or research.
 With limited exceptions, this route requires an endorsement from an approved endorsing-body and allows the holder to be the director of a company in the UK, or to work for an employer or on a self-employed basis.
 Immigration permission is granted for between one and five years at a time.
-Settlement is available after a minimum qualifying period of either three or five years.
 At extension or settlement stage, it must be demonstrated that money has been earned in the UK and in the relevant field of expertise during the last grant of leave.
 Also, the endorsement must not have been withdrawn.